Shotokan History

 Master Hideteka Nishiyama

-Students of Funakoshi, including the late Master Hidetaka Nishiyama, helped establish the Japan Karate Association in 1949.
+Master Hidetaka Nishiyama, helped establish the Japan Karate Association in 1949.
 Nishiyama was appointed to the JKA Board of Directors in 1951.
 He was responsible for the JKA’s training program for instructors, which he continued to oversee until the late 1950s.
 By 1955 the JKA honbu dojo was built in Tokyo.

 In 1960, Nishiyama published his first book, Karate: The Art of Empty-Hand Fighting.
 This book has been recognized as one of definitive texts on Shotokan karate, selling over 300,000 copies.
 In 1961 he moved to the United States and founded the All American Karate Federation (AAKF).
 In 1974 he became Executive Director for the International Amateur Karate Federation.
 In 1985 the IAKF became the International Traditional Karate Federation (ITKF) and Nishiyama was its first president.